 Applies To Activity Frequency All TCT staff Receive information on each trust school's safeguarding arrangements and procedures as outlined in KCSiE 2023 (Part 1: page 7, paragraph 13).
-This must include a list of each school's DSLs and clear guidance on what to do if safeguarding concerns arise whilst a member of the team is working at one of the Trust's schools.
-Induction and annually All TCT staff Read Keeping Children Safe in Education (KCSiE): Part 1; Part 5 and Annex B. Annex A Complete KCSIE quiz Annually Executive Team Read Keeping Children Safe in Education (KCSiE): Entire document Complete KCSIE quiz Annually All TCT staff Complete Safeguarding Awareness Training to enable staff to recognise, respond to and report safeguarding (including online safety and child-on- child abuse) concerns (see Local Authority Safeguarding in Education Training Statement here) Induction and then every 3 years All TCT staff Complete Prevent Awareness Training appropriate to role (see examples of training packages at: The Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk) Induction and every 2 years
+This must include a list of each school's DSLs and clear guidance on what to do if safeguarding concerns arise whilst a member of the team is working at one of our schools.
+Induction and annually All TCT staff Read Keeping Children Safe in Education (KCSiE): Part 1; Part 5 and Annex B. Annex A Complete KCSIE quiz Annually Executive Team Read Keeping Children Safe in Education (KCSiE): Entire document Complete KCSIE quiz Annually All TCT staff Complete Safeguarding Awareness Training to enable staff to recognise, respond to and report safeguarding (including online safety and child-on-child abuse) concerns (see Local Authority Safeguarding in Education Training Statement here) Induction and then every 3 years

-Applies To Activity Frequency All TCT staff Complete Cyber Security Training (training packages are available at: Cyber security training for school staff - NCSC.GOV.UK and National College) Induction and then annually All TCT staff Receive regular national and local safeguarding updates (including those relating to online safety).
+Applies To Activity Frequency All TCT staff Complete Prevent Awareness Training appropriate to role (see examples of training packages at: The Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk) Induction and every 2 years All TCT staff Complete Cyber Security Training (training packages are available at: Cyber security training for school staff - NCSC.GOV.UK) Induction and then annually All TCT staff Complete Online Safety Training (training packages are available at National College (Annual Online Safety Training & Certificate for Teaching Staff (nationalcollege.com)) Induction and then annually All TCT staff Receive regular national and local safeguarding updates (including those relating to online safety).
 Termly updates will be provided by the Trust's Safeguarding consultant.
 This may be done via email.
-Executive Team and HR Manager Complete Safer Recruitment training and Safer Working Practices training Induction and every 3 years
+Executive Team and HR Manager Complete Safer Recruitment training and Safer Working Practices training Induction and every 3 years Finance Director Safer Working Practice training Induction and every 3 years